St. George, Utah Trip

 Students will be needed to shuttle airplanes to and from St. George.
 If that fits with your training plan (cross-country lessons), please let your instructor and dispatch know that you are interested.

 While in St. George, we will be operating from Above View FBO and Jet Center.
 They will provide us with dispatching and briefing areas.

 Airplanes that are taken will be determined based upon the students who sign up for the trip.

 Questions?
 Please ask any aviation faculty or staff member.

 History of the Trip

-The annual event began by necessity—as a result of the month-long closure of the SLC International Airport to all flight training during the 2002 Winter Olympic Games.
-In order to continue flight training operations, the aviation program moved its entire fleet to SGU.
+The annual event began by necessity, a result of the month-long closure of the SLC International Airport to all flight training during the 2002 Winter Olympic Games.
+In order to continue flight training operations, the aviation program moved its entire fleet to SGU Regional Airport.
 Conveniently, the college also shut down for the month and provided housing for all Olympics security personnel during the Winter Olympics.
-That meant that students going to St. George did not miss campus classes while they were in St. George.
+That meant that students going to St. George did not miss campus classes.

-Nearly fifty students and the entire flight ops staff spent the whole month of February focused entirely on flying—with some breaks that included hiking excursions at Zion's National Park, some rousing evening card games in the lobby of the College Inn, and viewing the Olympic torch as it made it's way toward Salt Lake City along the street right in front of where we were staying.
+Nearly fifty students and the entire flight ops staff spent the whole month of February focused entirely on flying—with some breaks that included hiking excursions at Zion National Park, some rousing evening card games in the lobby of the Dixie State College Inn, and viewing the Olympic torch as it made its way toward Salt Lake City along the street right in front of where students and flight ops staff were staying.

-Since then, we have made the St. George Trip an annual event, with the exception of 2011 when the new St. George airport did not have FBO accommodations for us to use.
+Since then, the Aviation Department has made the St. George Trip an annual event, with the exception of 2011 when the new St. George airport did not have FBO accommodations for students to use.